First principles investigation of magnetocrystalline anisotropy at the L2$_1$ Full Heusler|MgO interfaces and tunnel junctions: Results

 In order to understand the origin of PMA and effect of MgO, we examined the on-site projected magnetic anisotropy for the 11 ML of Heusler$|$MgO and their free surface counterparts as shown in Fig.~\ref{layer}.
 As one can see, the major PMA contribution of 0.69 $mJ/m^2$ in Co-CFA$|$MgO structure comes from the interfacial Co atoms while the inner layers show fair amount of in-plane or out-of-plane contributions represented by solid pink bars in~Fig.~\ref{layer}(a).
 By comparing with CFA$|$Vacuum shown by unfilled pink bars in the same figure, we can clearly identify that the presence of MgO on top of Co layer plays a decisive role in establishing the PMA in Co terminated CFA$|$MgO structure.
 More complicated behavior is observed for Co-CMG and Co-CMS structures where the role of MgO in anisotropy varies depending on layer.
 While it tends to decrease(increase) the IMA in the 1st Co layer for Co-CMG(Co-CMS), it simultaneously flips the IMA into PMA (PMA into IMA) for 2nd YZ (3rd Co) layer.

-Similar nontrivial picture is observed for YZ terminated CMG and CMS structures shown in Fig.~\ref{layer}(b).
-By employing the same analysis in order to clarify the role of MgO vs vacuum next to YZ terminated Heusler alloy, one can see that the MgO has a tendency to improve the IMA for the case of YZ-CFA for all layers, it enhances the PMA(IMA) for the 1st(2nd and all Co) layers of YZ-CMS and YZ-CMG structures.
-Overall it can be concluded that in all cases Co layers favor IMA except the interfacial layer in Co-CFA and Co-CMG structures while inner YZ layers in most cases tend to favor the PMA.
-In addition, YZ interfacial layer favor the IMA(PMA) for YZ-CFA(YZ-CMS and YZ-CMG).
+Similar nontrivial picture is observed for YZ terminated structures shown in Fig.~\ref{layer}(b).
+By employing the same analysis in order to clarify the role of MgO vs vacuum next to YZ-terminated Heusler alloy, one can see that the MgO has a tendency to improve the IMA for the case of YZ-CFA for all layers.
+Furthermore, it enhances the PMA(IMA) for the 1st(all Co) layers of YZ-CMS and YZ-CMG structures.

+Overall it can be concluded that the presence of MgO tends to favor IMA from all Co layers except the interfacial ones in Co-CFA and Co-CMG structures.
+At the same time, the inner YZ layers in presence of MgO have a tendency for the PMA for Co-terminated structures (Fig.~\ref{layer}(a)), while YZ interfacial layer favor the IMA(PMA) in YZ-CFA(YZ-CMS and YZ-CMG)~(cf.~Fig.~\ref{layer}(b)).

 To further elucidate the microscopic origin of PMA, we carried out the $d$-orbital resolved magnetic anisotropy contributions for interfacial atoms as shown in Fig.~\ref{orbital}.
 One can see that the switch from IMA to PMA when MgO is placed on top of Co terminated CFA mainly arises from the out-of-plane orbitals ($d_{xz,yz}$ and $d_{z^2}$) as shown by comparison of XV and XM columns in Fig.~\ref{orbital}(a).
 Furthermore, this switch is assisted by all $d$ orbitals within the 2nd (YZ) layer.
 At the same time, the MgO-induced enhancement of the IMA in the first two layers from interface (FeAl and Co) in case of YZ terminated CFA (see Fig.~\ref{layer}(b)) is due to increase(decrease) of IMA(PMA) contribution from $d_{x^2-y^2}$($d_{yz}$ and $d_{z^2}$) orbitals, as seen from comparison of columns YV and YM in Fig.~\ref{orbital}(a).